 That same report noted that 87% of those surveyed said they planned to invest in digital solutions.
 At the same time, only 32% felt digital channels were effective in securing sales.

 Where is the disconnect?
-It comes, primarily, from the way insurance providers view their offerings.
-Do they seem themselves as technology companies that specialize in insurance, or insurance companies that invest in technology?
-Retention and relevancy in the insurance industry mean embracing the disrupting factor that is leaving these companies behind.
+It comes primarily from the way insurance providers view their service offerings.
+Do they see themselves as technology companies that specialize in insurance, or insurance companies that invest in technology?
+Customer loyalty and relevancy in the insurance industry mean embracing the disrupting factor that is leaving these companies behind.
 That factor is a product mentality.

 What Is a Product Mentality for Insurance Providers?

-The first, and arguably easiest step, is defining a product as something that your company offers that helps your customers achieve their goals.
+The first, and arguably easiest, is defining insurance products as something that your company offers that help your customers achieve their goals.